 - Access to the source code means you have the ability to customize extensively; however, you may be limited by the cost and the complexity introduced.

-Make the switch today and get rid of the security headaches with the best ecommerce platform out there; plus, get a 4-month FREE trial to make sure it’s the right choice for you!
+Make the switch today and get rid of the security headaches with the best ecommerce platform out there.
+Start your free 15-day trial.

 - “Cardbleed: a massive Magento1 hack – Sansec.”
 14 Sep.
 2020, https://sansec.io/research/cardbleed.